kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 <todo>crypto coin market, price, historycal high, current status, fluctuation</todo>

 The Efficient Market Hypothesis states that current stock prices have reflected all the available information.
 And price variation is largely driven by incoming information.
 These new information broadcasts on social media like twitter and reddit rappidly.
 Researchers have devoted to find the correlation between public mood and stock price.
 One approach is to do sentiment analysis on tweets by applying machine learning algorithms.

 <todo>which is the first paper that do sentiment on social media to predict cryptocurrency price</todo>

 <todo>arrangement for the rest of the paper</todo>

+The rest of paper is structured as follows.
+<todo>introduce each setion</todo>

 # Background（凑字数的)